-If the BW field is set to a value between 2 and 5, which indicates an 80/160/320 MHz PPDU, B3–B6 is a 4-bit bitmap that indicates which 20 MHz channel is punctured in the relevant 80 MHz subblock, where B3–B6 apply to from the lowest to the highest frequency 20 MHz channels.
+If the BW field is set to a value between 2 and 5, which indicates an 80 MHz, 160 MHz or 320 MHz PPDU, then B3–B6 is a 4-bit bitmap that indicates which 20 MHz subchannel is punctured in the relevant 80 MHz subblock.
+The 4-bit bitmap is indexed by the 20 MHz subchannels in ascending order with B3 indicating the lowest frequency 20 MHz subchannel.